-In ASE, students will also utilize their Wesleyan Student Handbook and 2007-09 College Catalogue and the textbook, On Course by Skip Downing, 5th Edition.
+In ASE, students will also utilize their Texas Wesleyan Student Handbook, University catalog and the textbook, On Course by Skip Downing, 5th Edition.

-Recent studies indicate that in Texas, anywhere from 20% to 70% of high school graduates will need additional skills and instruction to make them ready for the expectations of college.
-In Tarrant County, this percentage is about 60% !
+Recent studies indicate that in Texas, anywhere from 20 to 70 percent of high school graduates will need additional skills and instruction to make them ready for the expectations of college.
+In Tarrant County, this statistic is about 60 percent.

 The central ASE classroom is located in the basement of the Administration Building, Room 106 and is where several of the sections for ASE are taught.

-Cellphone: 817-313-0993 and he welcomes and encourages your questions, calls and e-mails in order help all Freshmen reach their full potential at Texas Wesleyan.
+He can be reached by email at firstname.lastname@example.org or email@example.com, or by cell phone at 817-313-0993.
+He welcomes and encourages your questions, calls and emails in order help all freshmen reach their full potential at Texas Wesleyan.